prismicio-community/eleventy-plugin-prismic/DOCUMENTATION.md

     > ⚠ From now on, because we named our preview `preview` we'll use `/preview` in the following.
 For example, if you named it `prismic-preview` instead, you'd have to use `/prismic-preview`.

+    > ⚠ Make sure you configure your Prismic plugin with either a [Route Resolver](https://prismic.io/docs/core-concepts/link-resolver-route-resolver#route-resolver) or a [Link Resolver](https://prismic.io/docs/core-concepts/link-resolver-route-resolver#link-resolver) (or both) to allow previews to redirect correctly.

 2. Update your `.gitignore` to reflect your new 11ty Serverless function ([following 11ty documentation](https://www.11ty.dev/docs/plugins/serverless/#step-2-add-to-.gitignore)):

     ```ignore